Hagan Bayley: Life and education

-Originally from Wales, spent much of his early career between the United Kingdom and the United States.
+Originally from Wales, he spent much of his early career between the United Kingdom and the United States.

 Research

 Bayley's research is largely based on the study and engineering of transmembrane pore-forming proteins, as well as interests in chemical signal transduction and biomolecular materials.
 He is the co-founder of Oxford Nanopore Technologies Ltd. Bayley's research includes work on the pore-forming protein alpha haemolysin engineered for sensing has been highly cited.

 Career

 Following his PhD, Bayley completed postdoctoral research at Massachusetts Institute of Technology.
 He previously held appointments at Columbia University, University of Massachusetts Medical School, and Texas A&M University.
 Bayley has been based at the University of Oxford since 2003 and is a fellow of Hertford College, Oxford.